 There are three main categories of fields in Payload:

 To begin writing fields, first determine which Field Type best supports your application.
-Then to author your field accordingly using the Field Options for your chosen field type.
+Then author your field accordingly using the Field Options for your chosen field type.

 Here are the available Data Fields: